OpenSchoolLab/OSL_vagrant/README.md

 ## Vagrant/ Virtual Box setup for OSL

-Please follow the mentioned step on wiki to setup OSL on your environment: An [OSL Vagrant setup and installation](https://tree.taiga.io/project/phoenixtw-open-school-lab/wiki/osl-vagrant "Page")
+Please follow the mentioned step on wiki to setup OSL on your environment: [OSL Vagrant setup and installation](https://tree.taiga.io/project/phoenixtw-open-school-lab/wiki/osl-vagrant "Page")